vuejs/docs/src/guide/mixins.md

 ## Basics

-Mixins are a simple way to distribute reusable functionalities for Vue components.
+Mixins distribute reusable functionalities for Vue components.
 A mixin object can contain any component options.
 When a component uses a mixin, all options in the mixin will be "mixed" into the component's own options.

 Example: